Oyelowo/surreal-orm/surreal-orm/docs/en/src/concepts/record_ids.md

 The `SurrealId` is a wrapper struct that extends the capabilities of `surrealdb::sql::Thing` and provides a more ergonomic interface.
-It's a static type representing the id of a model in the SurrealDB ORM and is a combination of the model's table name and the id, where the id can be anything that can be converted into a `surrealdb::sql::Id`.
+It's a static type representing the id of a model in the Surreal ORM and is a combination of the model's table name and the id, where the id can be anything that can be converted into a `surrealdb::sql::Id`.